nvpro-samples/nvpro_core/README.md

 # Nvpro Core
 ## License
-See [license.md](license.md) and licenses within source code for details.
+See [LICENSE](LICENSE) and licenses within source code for details.

 ## Repository
 This folder is a repository of *shared source code* : most other samples use it as library or directly reference code from it.